History of Education in Sacramento County

 A few interesting facts uncovered include:

-- Sacramento's first county superintendent was a businessman also serving as the county's tax collector (H.J.
+- Sacramento's first county superintendent was a businessman also serving as the county tax assessor (H.J.
 Bidleman, who served 1853 to 1854)

 - The first woman elected Sacramento County superintendent couldn't vote for herself, as women's voting rights hadn't yet been established in California (Minnie O'Neill, who served 1907 to 1914)

-A complimentary copy of the booklet was distributed to each Sacramento County public school district and school, as well as each of the public library branches in Sacramento County.
+A complimentary copy of the publication was distributed to each Sacramento County public school district and school, as well as each of the public library branches in Sacramento County.